sara-nl/clouddocs/vm-scratch-centos.md

-# Creating a VM from scratch - Ubuntu
+# Creating a VM from scratch - CentOS

 Although a number of useable _appliances_ are available in the AppMarket to allow easily creating VMs from the UI, sometimes you may need a specific distribution or a different version that you can find on the AppMarket.
 In that case, you can resort to installing the operating system from scratch, as you would install it on your own laptop.